 - 2 8.5 oz boxes Jiffy cornbread mix

 - 1 14.75 oz can creamed corn

 - 2 large eggs, beaten

 - Preheat oven to 375 degrees.
 2. Heat a cast iron skillet or oven safe skillet over medium heat.
 3. Add oil and onions, and season with salt and pepper.
 Cook onions, stirring occasionally for 6-8 minutes, until softened.
 4. Add the chorizo and cook, breaking up as you go for4-5 minutes until cooked through and browned.
 5. Add the smoked paprika, oregano and garlic and cook 1 minute, until just fragrant.
 6. Add the can of diced green chilis and stir to combine.
 7. Turn off the heat and set aside.
-8. TO a large mixing bowl, add the cornbread ingredients, and stir well to combine.
+8. To a large mixing bowl, add the cornbread ingredients, and stir well to combine.
 9. Transfer cooked meat mixture to a small bowl.
-10. Layer half of the cornbread mixture into the skillet, and turn the meat mixture over top of the cornbread.
-11. Layer on t1 cup of cheese, then the reaming alf of the cornbread, Smooth cornbread over top in an even layer with a spatula or spoon.
+10. Layer half of the cornbread mixture into the skillet, and layer the meat mixture over top of the cornbread layer.
+11. Layer on 1 cup of cheese, then the remaining half of the cornbread mixture.
+Smooth cornbread over top in an even layer with a spatula or spoon.
 12. Top with remaining 1 cup of cheese.
 13. Bake for 20 minutes, or until cornbread layer is set and lightly golden brown.
 14. Allow to cool at least 10 minutes before serving.
 15. Serve with lime, cilantro, sour cream,, hot sauce, guacamole or avocado slices.

 © Jawns I Cooked.
 All images & content are the sole property of Jawns I Cooked.
 Please ask permission prior to using my photos.
 If you would like to share one of my recipes, please link back to this post and re-write the instructions in your own words.